Introduction

 If the selected peer finds a common point, it adds up to CHAIN_SYNC_RESPONSE_MAX_BLOCKS

-blocks hashes ordered by block height.
+blocks hashes ordered by block topoheight.

 Through the "ask and await" request object system, the local node asks for the complete block (block header with transactions included) and add it to the chain directly.